-Reflection as part of a church service on the fist Sunday in January 2021.The final section includes quotes, in italics, from Shirley Murray’s hymn, “Where is the Room?”.
+Reflection as part of a church service on the first Sunday in January 2021.The final section includes quotes, in italics, from Shirley Murray’s hymn, “Where is the Room?”.

 Do you remember—if you’ve been a birth parent or lived in a multi-generational home—life with a week old baby?